pbi-tools/contoso-sales-model/README.md

 # Contoso Sales Sample Model - PBIX Sources

 This repository contains the Contoso Sales model provided by [sqlbi.com](http://sqlbi.com) as part of their article [Introducing Calculation Groups](https://www.sqlbi.com/articles/introducing-calculation-groups/).
+Files are provided for training and learning purposes.

 This repo changes the distribution in two ways: